johntiger1/multimodal_fairness/progress.md

 - fairseq
 - pytorch-nlp (*just* the CNN encoder)

 Therefore, we will spend two hours investigating fairseq.
+One thing is that it is obtuse to begin.
+But this time may be different...

 # May 10